9 Major Venues along Virginia's Music Heritage Trail

-Clintwood - The Ralph Stanley Museum & Traditional Mountain Music Center includes exhibits on Dr. Stanley, the region's musical roots, and on popular successors.
+The Ralph Stanley Museum & Traditional Mountain Music Center in Clintwood includes exhibits on Dr. Stanley, the region's musical roots, and on popular successors.

 The facility is a resource center for students and music fans to learn more about traditional American and Appalachian music.

-Clintwood - The Heartwood is your source for the beautiful handcrafted art, food, and wine of Southwest Virginia, but beyond that, it's a fantastic place to catch live music.
+The Southwest Virginia Cultural Center & Marketplace in Abingdon is your source for the beautiful handcrafted art, food, and wine of Southwest Virginia, but beyond that, it's a fantastic place to catch live music.
 Every Thursday night features a different artist, with select Thursdays being "open jam" nights where you can play in the circle, too.